devopsdina/ocp-ipi-aws-install/README.md

 - S3 bucket with permissions set accordingly
 - The OpenShift metadata files

-**The following secrets are set in the repository:**
+The following secrets are used in this workflow:

-Used to login to AWS:
+_Used to login to AWS:_
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY

-Used for certificate configuration
+_Used for certificate configuration_
 - BASEDOMAIN
     - The base domain, usually your organizations or personal one.
 Example: test.mycompany.com
 - EMAIL

-Used for oc login to apply certs:
+_Used for oc login to apply certs_:
 - OC_USER
 - OC_PASSWORD
 ### `remove-kubeadmin-user`